Three dead after storm hits Belgian pop festival

 The three-day Pukkelpop festival was set to have featured rapper Eminem and bands Foo Fighters and The Offspring.

-The festival was suspended and organisers were meeting to decide whether to proceed Friday and Saturday as planned.
+The festival was suspended and organizers were meeting to decide whether to proceed Friday and Saturday as planned.

 The Belgian disaster comes just five days after five people died when an outdoor concert stage collapsed in heavy winds at the Indiana State Fair in the United States.